pbldmngz/computo_movil/databases/examen_primer_parcial.md

 on fa.actor_id = a.actor_id
 join film as f
 on fa.film_id = f.film_id
-where f.title like "%BUCKET BROTHERHOOD%"
+where f.title = "BUCKET BROTHERHOOD"
 )
 ```